sabine-aa/ems-challenge/README.md

 6- Seed the db by running `npm run seed_db`

+7- Run the development server with `npm run dev`

-7- Modify these 6 files to satisfy as many of the 13 requirements and the 12 bonuses as you want.
-Some scaffolding has been done for you, the single employee and timesheet views are not implemented, it is advisable to extract the form from the new resource pages and to reuse it in these pages:
+8- Modify these 6 files to satisfy as many of the 13 requirements and the 12 bonuses as you want.
+Some scaffolding has been done for you, the single employee and timesheet views are not implemented, it is advisable to extract the forms from the new resource pages as components and to reuse them in the single employee and timesheet views.
   - [`app/routes/employees._index`](https://github.com/edi2xml/ems-challenge/blob/main/app/routes/employees._index/route.tsx)
   - [`app/routes/employees.$employeeId._index`](https://github.com/edi2xml/ems-challenge/blob/main/app/routes/employees.$employeeId._index/route.tsx)
   - [`app/routes/employees.new`](https://github.com/edi2xml/ems-challenge/blob/main/app/routes/employees.new/route.tsx)